Native American policy of the Nixon administration: Standoff at Wounded Knee

-The policy of President Nixon created a schism among Indian leadership.
+The policy of President Nixon created a schism in the Indian leadership.
 Radical urban groups such as the American Indian Movement (AIM) actively opposed the BIA.
 In 1972, AIM members occupied the BIA building in Washington, D.C.
-Once more showing the restraint of Alcatraz, the Nixon Administration negotiated with the AIM for their peaceful departure.
+Adopting once again a policy of restraint, the Nixon administration negotiated with the AIM for their peaceful departure.
 The elected tribal leaders disagreed with the tactics of civil disobedience employed by AIM.
 They viewed AIM as a destructive organization, while AIM perceived tribal leaders as weak and unfit to provide substantial change.
 This conflict came to a head in 1973 when 200 members of AIM converged on Wounded Knee at the Pine Ridge Reservation in South Dakota.
 The conflict at Wounded Knee led to the impeachment of the Oglala Lakota (Sioux) tribal chairman, Richard Wilson, who was considered corrupt by many elders and traditional members of the tribe, including those associated with AIM.
 Furthermore, AIM leaders disliked the existing tribal government because it had been established under the IRA of 1934.
-AIM took Wounded Knee at gunpoint and proclaimed an independent Sioux nation.
+AIM took Wounded Knee by force and proclaimed an independent Sioux nation.
 In response, Richard Wilson threatened to invade Wounded Knee and violently eject all AIM members.
 U.S. Marshals, FBI agents, and BIA police were deployed to Pine Ridge Reservation to defuse the situation.
 However, the standoff would continue for another three months until negotiations between President Nixon's representative, Leonard Garment, and AIM leaders, Dennis Banks and Carter Camp, reached an agreement.
 The occupiers surrendered their arms in exchange for an investigation of Wilson's management of the Pine Ridge Reservation.
-Once more, the Nixon Administration had used restraint and patience in a potentially violent situation.
+Once more, the Nixon administration had used restraint and patience in a potentially violent situation.

-The Nixon Administration hardened its policy toward AIM in the wake of the standoff at Wounded Knee.
+The Nixon administration hardened its policy toward AIM in the wake of the standoff at Wounded Knee.
 At the same time, Nixon's relative progressivism toward Indian affairs became stronger.
-Between 1973 and 1975, Congress, with the help of Senator Henry M. Jackson, passed a series of monumental reforms to U.S. Indian Policy.
+Between 1973 and 1975, Congress, with the help of Senator Jackson, passed a series of significant reforms to U.S. Indian policy.